The risk that’s often overlooked

 - Use a dedicated password vault instead.
-If you want your computer to remember passwords, it’s far better to use a reputable application like LastPass, which is designed solely for the purpose of securely storing your information.
+If you want your computer to remember passwords, it’s far better to use a reputable application designed solely for the purpose of securely storing your information.

 What I do

 - I disable the “remember password” feature in all my browsers.

-- I use LastPass to store all my password information.
+- I use a password manager to store all my password information.
 All of it.

-- I use LastPass to generate long and strong passwords.
+- I use the password manager to generate long and strong passwords.
 These days, that means 20-character passwords like vx6RKPj4TDQ8Teq4TBsA.
 As a result, I couldn’t tell you the password for many of my accounts; I rely on my password manager to provide them as needed.

-- On my mobile devices, LastPass is configured to require the master password after a period of inactivity.
+- On my mobile devices, the password manager is configured to require the master password after a period of inactivity.

 - On my laptop, I require two-factor authentication in addition to the master password.

 This is what I recommend you do as well.
 Don’t use the browser’s “remember password” feature, but instead rely on a tool written specifically to do so.
 Add additional layers of security — like reprompts, timeouts, and two-factor authentication — for the devices you use in potentially less-than-secure environments.

 And as always, make sure that the master password — whether it’s for your browser or a password vault — is strong and secure.